 In 2005, nine former recipients of the Mitchell Scholarship came together to form the Alumni Council — a body of Mitchell Scholar Alumni that works to provide resources to Mitchell Institute Alumni and current Mitchell Scholars.
-The Council also supports the work of the Institute, its programs, and fundraising efforts.
+The Council continues to support the work of the Institute, its programs, and its fundraising efforts.

 Alumni Council President Bethany Schulberg is the 2013 Oceanside High School Mitchell Scholar, from the mid-coast town of Thomaston.
 She graduated in 2017 from the University of Maine with a degree in bioengineering.
 As an undergraduate student, Bethany was highly involved with the Mitchell Institute and served as a campus ambassador.
 Alongside her involvement with the Mitchell campus group, she partook in the dance showcases, worked in the research labs, and helped with the residence life department in Orono.
 Presently, Bethany has uprooted her life from mid-coast Maine to the Charlotte, North Carolina area to pursue her career in the abundant pharmaceutical and biotechnology industry that North Carolina has to offer.
 “I am looking forward to my involvement with the Alumni Council to continue helping the scholars and to give back to the group that shaped my college career (and beyond)!
 I feel lucky to be a part of a group that shows unconditional support to each and every individual involved, and I am honored to be able to pay forward the support I received to the current scholars as they blaze their own paths.”